Boston Breakers

-The Boston Breakers were an American professional women's soccer club based in the Boston neighborhood of Allston.
-The team competed in the National Women's Soccer League (NWSL).
-They replaced the original Breakers, who competed in the defunct Women's United Soccer Association, as the Boston area's professional women's soccer team.
-Boston would eventually be awarded Boston Legacy FC in 2023 that will begin play in 2026.
+The Boston Breakers were an American professional women's soccer club based in the Greater Boston area that played from 2009 to 2017.
+The team competed as the Boston area's professional women's soccer team in several leagues culminating in the National Women's Soccer League (NWSL).
+They were succeeded by Boston Legacy FC, which began play in 2026.

 The Breakers played their home games at Jordan Field in Boston and were managed in their final season by Matt Beard.

 History

 Original franchise

 The original Boston Breakers played in the WUSA from 2001 to 2003.
 In the final season in the WUSA, the Breakers had their best record (10–4–7) and placed first in the regular season before losing to the Washington Freedom in the semifinals.